-f y there other abuse by the person in 2 that you want the judge to know about? res, describe below. a.
-Date of abuse (give an estimate if you don't know the exact date): b.
-Did anyone else hear or see what happened on this day?
-I don't know No Yes (If yes, give names): c.
-Did the person in 2 use or threaten to use a gun or other weapon? □ No □ Yes (If yes, describe gun or weapon): d.
-Did the person in (2) cause you any emotional or physical harm?
-Image: No image: e.
-Did the police come? \Box I don't know \Box No \Box Yes (If the police gave you a restraining order, list it in (4).) f.
-Give more details about how the person in 2 was abusive on this day.
-Details can include what was said, done, or sent to you (examples: text messages, emails, or pictures), how often something happened, etc. g.
-How often has the person in (2) abused you like this? ☐ Just this once ☐ 2-5 times ☐ Weekly ☐ Other: Give dates or estimates of when it happened, if known:
+Case Number: Is there other abuse by the person in 2 the lf yes, describe below. at you want the judge to know about? a.
+Date of abuse (give an estimate if you don't know the he exact date): b.
+Did anyone else hear or see what happened on this I don't know No Yes (If yes, give c.
+Did the person in 2 use or threaten to use a gun o ☐ No ☐ Yes (If yes, describe gun or weapon) • d.
+Did the person in 2 cause you any emotional or p □ No □ Yes (If yes, describe harm): hysical harm? e.
+Did the police come?
+Yes (If the police gave you a restraining order, list it in $\textcircled{4}$.) abusive on this day.
+Details can include what was said, iils, or pictures), how often something happened, etc. g.
+How often has the person in (2) abused you like th is? ☐ Just this once ☐ 2-5 times ☐ Weekly Give dates or estimates of when it happened, if known is the content of Other: be the abuse.
+You can use form DV-101 , Description of se a separate sheet of paper, write "Describe Abuse" abuse at